Revery-Technologies/revery/README.md

   - Awareness in Long Term Mode -- need to figure out how to sense and display audio in vr for the audio journals.
       - Tried to use [react-mic](https://www.npmjs.com/package/react-mic)
   - Wellness in Long Term Mode -- possibly implementing a sleep tracker

-Please do not change any dependency versions in `package.json`, this includes running `npm audit fix`.
-Changes may break things on the test bed.